 Before his stint at GSU, Broadway turned N.C.
 Central into a Division II national power.
 His four-year stint (2003-06) at N.C.
 Central produced a 33-11 record, back-to-back CIAA titles for the first time in 50 years and the Eagles made two consecutive appearances in the NCAA Division II Playoffs.
 The 2006 season was the highlight of Broadway’s tenure at NCCU.
 Broadway led the Eagles to an 11-1 season and the top seed in the NCAA Division II Southeast Region.
 After fielding the No. 1 rated offense in the CIAA and the 15th ranked defense nationally, individual honors included two players being named Associated Press Little All-Americans.

-There were also 12 players named All-CIAA, 10 Eagles earned Daktronics All-Southeast Region recognition and four members from the 2006 team were named SBN All-Americans, including freshman quarterback Stadford Brown, who was also named SBN Player of the Year.
-During his stint at NCCU, Broadway also put together a 16-game regular-season winning streak and led the Eagles to their first-ever victory over a SWAC opponent with a win over Southern in 2006.
+There were also 12 players named All-CIAA, 10 Eagles earned Daktronics All-Southeast Region recognition and four members from the 2006 team were named SBN All-Americans and quarterback Stadford Brown was named SBN Player of the Year.
+During his stint at NCCU, Broadway also put together a 16-game regular-season winning streak.

 Broadway began his collegiate coaching career at East Carolina University in 1979.
 His other coaching positions included stays at Duke University (1981-94), the University of Florida (1995-00) and the University of North Carolina (2001-02).
 As an assistant at UNC, Broadway helped the Tar Heels to a No. 15 national ranking in total defense and an appearance in the Peach Bowl.